n-claes/legolas/docs/welcome.md

 # Introduction {#introduction}

-Documenation for the finite element code.
+Documentation for the finite element code.